 My research interests usually have their rise in the literature and culture of the nineteenth and twentieth centuries, though most turn out to have a longer historical contour.
 My areas of interest include magical thinking; the history of medicine; the cultural life of objects and the material imagination; the relations between culture and science; the philosophy of animals; the body, sense and sexuality; literature, numbers and economics; literature and technology; and the history of sound, voice and auditory media.
 I have also written extensively on contemporary art for Cabinet, Tate Etc, Modern Painters and others, and broadcast regularly for radio.
-I have recently completed Dream Machines, a book about the history of imaginary machines and mechanisms, which I hope will be published by Open Humanities Press.
-My next book may be about the workings of fantasy in knowledge and politics.
+I have recently completed Dream Machines, a book about the history of imaginary machines and mechanisms, which I hope will be published by Open Humanities Press, and have begun work on Thinking Makes It So, about magical thinking in art, knowledge and politics.

 Areas of Graduate Supervision

 These are my publications since 2014.
 The links given are mostly to the versions on my website, www.stevenconnor.com, which provides a full list of publications, along with the texts of unpublished essays, broadcasts and lectures.